pranavlathigara/dataproxy/README.md

 # DataProxy
-Library that provide easy way to stream method through a common interface to remote devices.
+Library that provide easy way make a comunication between remote application (such wear and phone application, processes, etc) using a common interface.

 # Usage